 *Trigger warning: discussions of street harassment and sexual assault.*

-A former friend of mine once got on my bus while being chased by a volatile and unstable man.
-She was short and petite.
+A female friend of mine once got on my bus while being chased by a volatile and unstable man.
 He was big and tall.
+She wasn't.
 He yelled inarticulately.
-She was from a Stanford-educated, socially conscious and privileged background.
-She was completely unprepared for how to react.

 She was waiting for a bus at a stop different than that of my route.
 There were other people around.
 This guy came up and started leering, shouting inches from her face and blubbering in tongues.